 The NCC does not apply to margin loans within the meaning of section 761EA(1) of the Corporations Act 2001 (Cth) (s 6(12) NCC).
 Margin loans are regulated as a financial product under chapter 7 of the Corporations Act 2001 (Cth).

 Credit specifically excluded by NCCP Regulations

-A number of exemptions apply to various government schemes, the provision of credit by particular credit providers, and other limited circumstances By authority of, or in accordance with, or as directed by, some court order or legislation. regulations 51–65C of the NCCP Regulations.
+A number of exemptions apply to various government schemes, the provision of credit by particular credit providers, and other limited circumstances pursuant to regulations 51–65C of the NCCP Regulations.
 Most notable among these is the exemption in certain circumstances of credit under $50 (reg 52 NCCP Regulations) and the provision of charge cards by a number of specified corporations.

 Which credit providers must comply with the NCCP Act?

 Chapter 2 of the NCCP Act generally requires all persons engaging in ‘credit activities’ to hold an Australian Credit Licence.
 In practice, this means that most credit providers, finance brokers and lease providers have to hold an Australian Credit Licence.
 You can check if a business is licensed to engage in credit activities by visiting ASIC’s website and searching the professional register.

 ‘Credit activity’ is defined comprehensively in section 6 of the NCCP Act.
 In brief, a person is engaged in a credit activity if the person:

 - is a credit provider under a credit contract regulated by the NCC;